Geometric creation of quantum vorticity: Introduction

-In this paper, we study the superfluidity of the Higgs vacuum in rotating spacetimes.
+In this wide context, we study the superfluidity of the Higgs vacuum in rotating spacetimes.
 Quantized vorticity is the only means through which a superfluid can rotate, and as such, stands as a prominent signature of superfluidity.
-Steady regularly-distributed vortex lattices have been experimentally observed in rotating superfluid helium \cite{Donelly} and the rotating Bose-Einstein condensates (BEC) of cold trapped atoms \cite{Fetter}.
+Steady regularly-distributed vortex lattices have been experimentally observed in rotating superfluid helium \cite{Donelly} and the rotating BEC of cold trapped atoms \cite{Fetter}.
 This is a very interesting and distinctive macroscopic quantum phenomenon, and one may wonder whether it can happen on astrophysical or cosmological scales.
 Our observation is that rotating black holes, such as the Kerr black hole in (3+1)-dimensions \cite{Kerr} and the BTZ black hole in (2+1)-dimensions \cite{Banados}, can provide a similar rotating environment as in condensed physics experiments and hence may induce quantum vortices in the cosmic superfluid or the Higgs vacuum.
 However, the rotating ``bucket'' here, significantly different from the container for liquid helium and the laser trap for BECs, is the spacetime itself.
 It has never been demonstrated in principle that curved spacetime itself can nucleate a quantum vortex lattice.
+We emphasize that we do not solve the Kerr and BTZ cases explicitly, but instead, more modestly show that their equations of motion provide the right key ingredients to form superfluid vortices.

 In general relativity, frame-dragging (or the Lense-Thirring effect \cite{Lense}) refers to a special distortion of spacetime geometry caused by a rotating mass.
 It has been detected \cite{Everitt}, and occurs because the spacetime has angular momentum.
 We explore the possibility that the frame-dragging effect of a spacetime with angular momentum can create quantum vortices in the cosmic superfluid.
 This is quantum vortex formation induced by angular momentum transfer from the spacetime to the field.
 We refer to it as {\it geometrical creation of quantized vorticity}.